Loud160/Carduino/README.md

 <BR><BR>

+ **Printf support**<br>
+Unlike official Arduino core, Carduino has native support for printf with out any additional libraries.
+If you're not familiar with printf you can read more about it [HERE](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
+Printf has been added to the Print class and will work with any library that inherit Print.
+Printf is a standard C function that lets you display formated text much easier than using Arduino's built-in print and println. <br>
+  *Note - The included printf support does NOT support the use of floats or doubles.
+This is a limitation of the avr-libc printf implementation on AVR microcontrollers.

+To display formated information, simply use `Serial.printf("Time since start: %ld\n", millis());`.
+The printf function makes is easy to display information on most types of LED and OLED displays.
+A few of the libraries it works well with are the LiquidCrystal LCD library and the U8G2 graphical LCD library.
+  <br><br>

 **EEPROM option**<br>
 If you want the EEPROM to be erased every time you burn the bootloader or upload using a programmer, you can turn off this option.
 You'll have to connect an ISP programmer and hit "Burn bootloader" to enable or disable EEPROM retain.
 Note that when uploading using a bootloader, the EEPROM will always be retained.